ridoansaleh/antum/README.md

-# React CSR Template

-React CSR Template is just a very simple Client Side Rendering (CSR) boilerplate that build for personal usage and someone who might be interest to try it.

-This project implements a basic configuration of webpack + babel.
-So, if you are new into Webpack and Babel, you are welcome to contribute here.
+# My Profile

+My profile is a profile website of mine that build using React.Js and based on [React CSR Template](https://github.com/ridoansaleh/react-csr-template).
+This project have deployed in Github Pages in this [link](https://ridoansaleh.github.io/my-profile/).
+Please check that out and give your best feedback!

 ## Installation